bugmark/exchange/notes/devenv.md

 2) a Virtual Machine running locally (using Vagrant)
 3) a Virtual Machine running in the data center

-Of the three options, the best and simplest is 3), runngeorging in the data center.
+Of the three options, the best and simplest is 3), running in the data center.
 We like Linode - you can allocate a cheap node for development that will cost
 $5/month.